 Collaboration in a hybrid model requires more than just video calls.
 You need to equip your team with tools that replicate the creative energy of in-person brainstorming.
 Enhancing collaboration in remote and hybrid teams ensures productivity and maintains a cohesive company culture despite geographical distances.
 Think about digital whiteboards for brainstorming sessions and shared project management platforms to track progress.
 When your team has a shared digital toolkit, everyone can contribute their best ideas, no matter where they’re working from.

-Recognize and Reward Your People
+Use Tech to Recognize and Reward Your Team

 In a hybrid environment, recognition can easily get lost.
 Spontaneous "thank yous" in the hallway don't reach remote team members.
 Technology can help make appreciation visible to everyone.
 Create dedicated channels in Slack or Teams for public shout-outs where anyone can celebrate a colleague's great work.
 You can also use survey tools to gather regular feedback.
 Creating effective channels for employee feedback sends a powerful message that their input matters.
 By using tech to build trust and transparency, you reinforce a culture where everyone feels seen and valued.